Eissa2123/Bilingual-Corporate-Website-Admin/README.md

 ## Scope
 This project was not limited to a public-facing landing page.
-It included both a bilingual corporate website and an internal admin-side workflow for managing key sections such as projects, services, and interface content.
+It included both a bilingual corporate website and an internal admin-side workflow for managing services, partners, projects, counters, contact settings, and interface content.

 ## Public Website Sections
 - Home page
 - Services section
 - Partners / clients section
 - Statistics / counters section
+- Projects section
+- Outbox section
 - Contact section

 ## Admin-Side Sections